Buffalo Roundup

 Watch cowboys and cowgirls as they roundup and drive the herd of approximately 1,300 buffalo.
 Not only is the roundup a spectacular sight to see, it is also a critical management tool in maintaining a strong and healthy herd.

-The Buffalo Roundup will begin at 9:30 a.m.
-MT on September 27, with the parking lots opening at 6:15 a.m.
+The Buffalo Roundup begins at 9:30 a.m.
+MT on September 26, with parking lots opening at 6:15 a.m.
 Be sure to arrive early if you want to pick your spot.
 Guests must stay in the viewing areas until the herd is safely in the corrals, generally around noon.
 Breakfast is available at 6:15 a.m. in both viewing areas.
 Lunch is served at the corrals once the buffalo are rounded up.
 There is a fee for both meals.

 Testing, branding, and sorting of the buffalo begins at 1 p.m. and lasts until approximately 3 p.m.
 Crews will work the remainder of the herd in October.